Venue: Manor House Community Centre, Haddenham Road, Leicester, LE3 2BG

 There were no declarations of interest.

-The Action Log of the Meeting held on 15 March 2018 is attached at Appendix A and Members are asked to confirm it as an accurate record.
-Any update on actions taken since the last meeting will be reported at the meeting.
+Any update actions taken since the last meeting will be reported at the meeting.

-The action log of the meeting held on 15 March 2018 was agreed as an accurate record.
+The action log of the previous meeting held 1 November 2018 was confirmed as correct.

 WARD COUNCILLORS' FEEDBACK